Four Symbols Of The Chinese Constellations

 Four Symbols Chinese Constellation

-The Chinese constellations are regarded as the mythical creatures which are believed to guard the world in the 4 main directions, also knowns as the Four Symbols, or the Four Mythological symbols, the Si Xiang.
+The Chinese constellations are regarded as mythical creatures which are believed to guard the world in the 4 main directions, also knowns as the Four Symbols, or the Four Mythological symbols, the Si Xiang.
 These main symbols or mythological creatures are known as the Azure Dragon, the White Tiger, the Vermillion Bird, and lastly, the Black Turquoise.

-According to recordings by the Shai Hai Jing, each of these mythological creatures all represents directions, as well as seasons, each with their individual origins and characteristics.
-The mythological creatures are also believed to have been developed 5 elemental systems.
+According to recordings by the Shai Hai Jing, each of these mythological creatures represents directions, as well as seasons, each with their individual origins and characteristics.
+The mythological creatures are also believed to have developed 5 elemental systems.
 In this case, the Azure Dragon, which is a creature of the East, is believed to represent Wood, the Vermilion Bird or the creature of the South represents the Fire, the White Tiger or the creature of the West stands for the Metal element, and lastly, you have the Black Tortoise or the mythical creature of the North that represents Water.
 Then there is the fifth element, Earth, which is represented by the Yellow Dragon of the Universe’s Center.